Genivia/ugrep/README.md

     ugrep -tlist

 We can also skip files and directories from being searched that are defined in `.gitignore`.
-To do so we use `--exclude-from` to specify a file containing glob patterns to match files and directories we want to ignore:
+To do so we use `--ignore-files` to exclude any files and directories from recursive searches that match the globs in `.gitignore`, when one ore more`.gitignore` files are found:

-    ugrep -R -tc++ --color --no-hidden --exclude-from=.gitignore -f c++/defines
+    ugrep -R -tc++ --color --no-hidden --ignore-files -f c++/defines

-This searches C++ files (`-tc++`) in the working directory for `#define` lines (`-f c++/defines`), while skipping files and directories declared in `.gitignore` such as `config.h` and skipping hidden files.
+This searches C++ files (`-tc++`) in the working directory for `#define` lines (`-f c++/defines`), while skipping files and directories declared in `.gitignore` and skipping hidden files.
 If you find this too long to type then define an alias to search GitHub directories:

-    alias ugi = '-R --color --no-hidden --exclude-from=.gitignore' ugi -tc++ -f c++/defines
+    alias ugi = '-R --color --no-hidden --ignore-files ugi -tc++ -f c++/defines

-To list all files in a GitHub project directory that are not ignored by the `.gitignore` file and are not hidden:
+To list all files in a GitHub project directory that are not ignored by `.gitignore` file(s) and are not hidden:

     ugi -l ''